Admissions

 • Bring instrument and two copies of audition music

-• Students auditioning for the Performance Theatre major will need to prepare two contrasting one-minute long monologues from plays (not musicals, films, etc.).
+• Students auditioning for the Performance Theatre major will need to prepare a one-minute-long monologue from a play (not a musical, films, TV show, etc.) AND a 1-minute cut of a musical theatre song (using an instrumental backing track.)
 Do what you do best!
 Show us your strengths and true range.
 Pick roles that you like and can identify with.
-Read the plays and know the actual circumstances of the characters
+Read the plays and know the actual circumstances of the characters.

 • Interview; be prepared to answer questions on experience or interest in technical theatre and bring any applicable supporting materials (photographs, etc.), as well as discuss the short answers submitted with the application materials.